 Participants came from a number of sectors, with education accounting for 27%, government 26% and business 24%.
 Non-profit organizations represented 10% of participants, and retired employees 6%.

 How to get involved

 This consultation is now closed.

-Individuals who wish to obtain more information or to take part in a consultation should contact Statistics Canada by sending an email to email@example.com.
+Individuals who wish to obtain more information or to take part in consultations should contact Statistics Canada through the Statistical Information Service.

 Please note that Statistics Canada selects participants for each consultation to ensure feedback is sought from a representative sample of the target population for the study.
 Not all applicants will be asked to participate in a given consultation.